ehsanshahrabi/Project3_Air_Quality_Index_Monitor/README.md

 Note
 This project is for educational purposes only and does not provide real-time AQI data.
 For real-time data, please refer to the official AQI website or other reliable resources.

+### This branch and the code implementation were done by Ehsan Shahrabi.
+The web application showcases Ehsan's expertise and dedication in creating a functional and informative data visualization tool for the Air Quality Index.